jolivain/trusted-firmware-a/docs/getting_started/build-options.rst

    EL1 for handling.
 The default value of this option is ``0``, which means the Group 0 interrupts are assumed to be handled by Secure EL1.

+-  ``GICV3_GICR_PROTECTION``: Disable the redistributor frame of inactive/fused
+   CPU cores by marking it as read-only.
+The default value of this option is ``0``, which means the redistributor frames of all CPU cores are enabled.

 -  ``HANDLE_EA_EL3_FIRST``: When set to ``1``, External Aborts and SError Interrupts will be always trapped in EL3 i.e. in BL31 at runtime.
 When set to ``0`` (default), these exceptions will be trapped in the current exception